ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 Analysing
 ---------

+All detectors have the following parameters and may have additional specific parameters that are defined in the respective sections.

+* **id**: must be a unique string
+* **type**: must be an existing Analysis component

 AllowlistViolationDetector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This module defines a detector for log atoms not matching any allowlisted rule (see Rules analysis component for a list of rules).
+This module defines a detector for log atoms not matching any allowlisted rule.

+* **allowlist_rules**: list of rules executed in same way as inside Rules.OrMatchRule.list of rules executed in same way as inside Rules.OrMatchRule.
+* **suppress**: a boolean that suppresses anomaly output of that detector when set to True
+* **output_event_handlers**: a list of event handler identifiers that the detector should forward the anomalies to
+* **output_logline**: a boolean that specifies whether full log event parsing information should be appended to the anomaly when set to True

 .. code-block:: yaml

+     Analysis:
         - type: PathExistsMatchRule
           id: path_exists_match_rule1
           path: "/model/LoginDetails/PastTime/Time/Minutes"